 Trees located directly below overhead NOVEC lines may be taken down at any time.
 As a minimum such trees are trimmed to at least 6 feet below NOVEC’s lowest conductor.

 Debris from trimming trees in your maintained yard will be chipped and removed from your property.
 However, brush from trimming operations through or along wooded areas is typically bush hogged (shredded with a large mowing tractor) within the right-of-way.
-Any wood greater than 6 inches in diameter will be left in a stack along the right-of-way edge in lengths of approximately 4 feet.
+Any wood greater than 6 inches in diameter will be left in a stack along the right-of-way edge in lengths of no less than 4 feet.

 You may see a Bush Hog mowing in NOVEC rights of way.